buvimasi/weather-detector/README.md

-# weather-detector
+# Weather-detector
-   find a current weather of cities in india
+   Python program to find the current weather in Indian cities.

- ## python packages
+## Packages Required
-  1.re
+  1. re
-  2.urlib
+  2. urllib